-Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod - Pocket-lint
+Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod

 How to send a new audio message in iMessage

-Open the Messages app > Tap on the square with the pencil in the top right corner > Start typing the contact's name > Tap on the contact from the list > Press and hold the microphone within the circle in the right of the message box above the keyboard > Speak your message.
+Open the Messages app > Tap on the square with the pencil in the top right corner > Start typing the contact's name > Tap on the contact from the list > Press and hold the audio icon in the right of the message box above the keyboard > Speak your message.

 You'll then have the option to playback your recorded audio message by hitting the play button within the grey bar on the right of the message box, send it by pressing the arrow at the top of the grey bar on the right, or cancel by pressing the 'x' within the circle on the left of the message box.